Hong Kong Military Service Corps: The modern era

 During the Gulf War and in the early 1990s, the HKMSC provided officers and soldiers, primarily drivers and ambulance crews, to the United Nations Peacekeeping Force in Cyprus (UNFICYP) on peacekeeping operations.

 In 1996, the unit was disbanded prior to the transfer of Hong Kong's sovereignty to China in 1997.
-Just before the handover, the Hong Kong Ex-servicemen Association was formed by some of the local ex-servicemen; the association has branches in the UK and Canada.
+Just before the handover, the Hong Kong ex-servicemen Association was formed by some of the local ex-servicemen; the association has branches in the UK and Canada.

 In July 2006, Britain granted full British citizenship to all Gurkha soldiers and their dependants who had served in Hong Kong.
-Only 500 HKMSC soldiers and their families were granted British citizenship under the British Nationality Selection Scheme (BNSS) before the HKMSC was disbanded.
+Only 159 Hong Kong servicemen were granted British citizenship under the British Nationality Selection Scheme (BNSS) on handover of Kong Kong in 1997 for their Armed Forces service based upon a 'points system of criteria'.

-Some ex-HKMSC soldiers who were resident in the United Kingdom re-enlisted in the British Army on a Military Local Service Engagement (MLSE), with the Military Provost Guard Service (MPGS), and others joined the British Territorial Army (TA).
+Some ex-Hong Kong servicemen who were resident in the United Kingdom re-enlisted in the British Army on a Military Local Service Engagement (MLSE), with the Military Provost Guard Service (MPGS), and others joined the British Territorial Army (TA).

-In March 2012, Russ Banks RMP Veteran started the Right of Abode Campaign for HKMSC with Peter Vorberg RMP, Huw Matthews RMP and Roger Ching RMP HK.
-In 2021, it was agreed by the British Parliament that RoA UK will be sanctioned to those Veterans not given RoA in 1997.
-Andrew Rosindell MP has led this RoA Campaign in Parliament with Russ Banks RMP veteran since 2013.
+In March 2012, Peter Vorberg and Russell Banks RMP Veterans started the Right of Abode Campaign for all former British Hong Kong military servicemen supported by Roger Ching HKMSC RMP HK veteran, Huw Matthews RMP Veteran, Jo Lee HKMSC - RMP HK Veteran, Alain Lau HKMSC - HK RAVC Veteran, Victor Ho RHKR (Volunteers) Veteran, Set Yuen RMP HKSMC - RMP HK Veteran and later in 2019 by Stella Thornton WRAC Provost RMP Veteran.
+In 2019 Roger Ching left the Campaign team.

+In late 2012/2013, The Honorable Mr Andrew Rosindell MP (for Romford) United Kingdom (Conservative) took and led this RoA Campaign into the British parliament establishing a 'Parliamentary Support Group' in April 2013.
+Rosindell summoned strong support within Government over the following 10 years of parliamentary work, some 350 voices, votes for the ex-Hong Kong servicemen.
+Rosindell was supported by Russell Banks and Peter Vorberg throughout the Campaign.
+Vorberg took over team leadership from Banks Veteran on 31 January 2019.
+Veteran Banks continued as a RoA advisor to the Campaign until its end on 29 Mar 2023.